 Pazderka believes the future of armored cars is secure, in any case.
 "The likelihood of armored cars going away is the same as total world peace."

-For more information about armored cars and other related topics, follow the links on the next page.
+For more information about armored cars and other related topics, follow the links below.